Noida: Geography

 Noida is located in the Gautam Buddh Nagar district of Uttar Pradesh state of India.
 Noida is about 19 km southeast of New Delhi, 25 km northwest of the district headquarters, Greater Noida, and 520 km northwest of the state capital, Lucknow.
 It is bound on the west and southwest by the Yamuna River, on the north and northwest by the city of Delhi, on the northeast by the cities of Delhi and Ghaziabad on the north-east, east, and south-east by the Hindon River.
 Noida falls under the catchment area of the Yamuna River, and is located on the old riverbed.
 The soil is rich and loamy.

 Climate

 Noida features a hot semi arid climate (BSh) under the Köppen climate classification.

 In summer (March to June), the weather remains hot and the temperature ranges from a maximum of 48 °C to a minimum of 30 °C.

 Monsoon season prevails from late-June to mid-September.

 The cold waves from the Himalayan region make the winters in Noida chilly and harsh.
-Temperatures fall to as low as 3 °C to 4 °C at the peak of winters.
-Noida also has fog and smoke problems In January, a dense fog envelops the city, reducing visibility on the streets.
+Temperatures can fall to as low as 2 °C at the peak of the winter season.
+Noida also has fog and smoke problems.
+In January, a dense fog envelops the city, reducing visibility on the streets.

 Noida has been ranked 6th best “National Clean Air City” under (Category 2 3-10L Population cities) in India.